Florence Logan

 1, 2, 3 Resilient Mushrooms! is a physical storytelling and dance performance for audiences ages 3+ and their adults, featuring live music and audience participation.
 It was created and performed by Florence Logan and contemporary performance artist Hope Kennedy - together they make artistic duo lovebug + worm.
 It was co-commissioned as a 15min pop-up performance by Imaginate and OneRen, supported by the Village Storytelling Centre.

-1, 2, 3 resilient mushrooms! is an homage to the mushroom and a hymn for hope.
+"1, 2, 3 Resilient Mushrooms!" is a pop-up performance that combines physical storytelling, dance and live music for ages 3+, featuring audience participation.
+This joyful, considerate and comedy-filled performance is an homage to the mushroom, to friendship and a hymn for hope.
 This performance tells the story of a landscape, treated poorly and almost abandoned, but not just yet, not by the mushrooms.
 Through ceilidh dancing, physical storytelling and Scottish traditional music, we show the underdog journey of three resilient mushrooms that not only survive but thrive, the only way they can, as a community.

 About lovebug + worm: